The Narrows (Petry novel): Plot summary

+Present day

 The novel's non-flashback narrative arc occurs within the period of a few months.
-At the beginning of this time, the Powthers move in as Abbie Crunch's boarders.
+At the beginning of this time, the Powthers move in as Abbie Crunch's boarders on the second floor of her house.
+Impressed with Malcolm Powther's attitude and manner, she wrongly assumes the rest of the family behaves similarly.
+Upon meeting Mamie, Malcolm's wife, and their three children, she regrets her decision and is constantly bothered by the youngest child, J.C.
 The main action begins when Link “rescues” Camilla Treadway Sheffield (who gives her name as “Camilo Williams”) from the advances of Cat Jimmie, a disabled veteran.
-Link does not realize that Camilo is white until later in the evening.
+The two do not recognize their race differences, Link being black and Camilo being white, until later in the evening.
+Two weeks later, Camilo returns to the area where they met and they continue to grow closer.
+Link doubts that Camilo's last name is really Williams, and perceives that she has some reason to hide her true identity.

-Eventually, Link and Camilo begin a clandestine affair, primarily meeting in New York, though sometimes spending the night in Abbie's house in The Narrows.
+Eventually, Link and Camilo begin a clandestine affair, primarily meeting in New York.
+Link is deeply upset by Camilo's paying for their outings, which include theatre shows, extravagant dinners, and expensive hotels.
+Occasionally, they spend the night in Abbie's home in the Narrows.
 On one of these occasions, Abbie finds the two in bed together and angrily throws Camilo out of the house.
+In her anger, Camilo uses racially insulting language that causes Link to react violently.
+He slaps her, driving Camilo off and ending their affair.
 Link finds out, when Bill Hod leaves an old newspaper around for him to see, that Camilo is really Camilla Treadway Sheffield; in other words, not only is she white, but she is also rich and married.
 Link fears that Camilo is merely repeating a pattern from the days of slavery: “I bid two hundred; look at his teeth, make it three hundred; look at his muscle, look at his back; the lady says one thousand dollars.
 Sold to the lady for a thousand dollars.
 Plantation buck.
 Stud.”